-Introducing Nuemark: Intuitive Markdown dialect for rich, interactive content
+Introducing Nuemark: A Markdown dialect for rich, interactive content

-Nuemark is a Markdown-based text editing format for rich internet content.
+Today, I'm excited to release Nuemark — a Markdown-based text editing format for rich internet content.
 It places content at the heart of everything, and brings (back) a content-first approach to web development:

 A content-first approach to web development